2026 First Alarm Girls+ Fire Camp is coming Oct. 17-18 Registration opens Sept. 2026

 NFPA says firefighters should be dressed and on the way to a fire in less than 2 minutes.
 Can you make that standard?

-Practice several wildland firefighting skills including seeing how quickly you can deploy your fire shelter.
+Experience several wildland firefighting skills including seeing how quickly you can deploy your fire shelter.

 Mechanical aptitude is a very helpful tool in the fire servcie.
 Learn about gear ratios, ropes and pulleys, levers and fulcrums, etc. Let's geek out a bit!